A dichotomy of finite element spaces and its application to an energy-conservative scheme for the regularized long wave equation: Introduction

 This work primarily establishes a property of one-dimensional continuous Lagrange finite element spaces that exhibits a fundamental distinction between odd- and even-degree piecewise polynomials.
 Let $\mathcal{V}_h^k$ denote the standard Lagrange finite element space of continuous, periodic, piecewise $k$-degree polynomial functions over a grid with uniform mesh length $h$.
 For a sufficiently smooth function $u$, the stability of the $L^2$-projection together with its standard error estimate in the $L^2$-norm implies that

 for some constant $C > 0$ independent of $h$, where $P: L^2 \to \mathcal{V}_h^k$ is the usual $L^2$-projection onto the finite element space.
 However, this bound is not optimal.
 In this work, we prove that if $u$ is a periodic function in $C^{k+2}$ for $k=2\kappa+1$ with $\kappa=0,1,2,\dots$, then $\|P[(Pu-u)_x]\|=O(h^{k+1})$.
 In addition, when $k=1$ and $u$ is periodic in $C^{5}$, the sharper estimate $\|P[(Pu-u)_x]\| = O(h^{4})$ holds.
 By contrast, for even degrees $k=2\kappa$ with $\kappa=1,2,\dots$, the estimate (\ref{eq:standard}) remains optimal, and no further improvement can be achieved.
-The analysis presented in this work is carried out under periodic boundary conditions, although the main results remain valid under other boundary conditions including Dirichlet boundary conditions.
+The analysis presented in this work is carried out under periodic boundary conditions, although the main results remain valid under Dirichlet boundary conditions.
+While the distinction between odd- and even-degree spaces persists under Neumann boundary conditions, the corresponding error for $k=2\kappa+1$, $\kappa=0,1,\dots$ is apparently of $O(h^{k+1/2})$ and warrants further investigation.

-The super-approximation property described above is not restricted to the one-dimensional setting.
+The approximation property described above is not restricted to the one-dimensi\-onal setting.
 The same theoretical arguments extend naturally to two-dimensi\-onal tensor-product Lagrange finite element spaces defined over rectangular grids, where an analogous distinction between odd and even polynomial degrees is expected.
 However, numerical experiments indicate that this behavior may not persist on general triangulations.
 In particular, \cite{AM2025} reports that for a conservative finite element method applied to two-dimensional Boussinesq systems similar to the one presented here, the convergence rate remains optimal and independent of the polynomial degree of the finite element space.

-This property explains the observations of \cite{MRKS2021}, where a clear distinction between odd- and even-degree Lagrange finite element spaces arose in the numerical treatment of nonlinear dispersive systems.
+On the other hand, this property explains the observations of \cite{MRKS2021}.
 That work introduced a conservative method preserving a cubic energy functional, and optimal convergence was observed only for odd-degree spaces.
-Since the same mechanism operates in cubic energy-conserving schemes, we demonstrate its relevance by presenting an energy-conserving finite element method for the regularized long wave (RLW) equation, also known as the Benjamin–Bona–Mahony equation, which serves as a fundamental model in this class of problems.
+Since the same mechanism operates in cubic energy-conserving schemes, we demonstrate its relevance by presenting an energy-conserving finite element method for the regularized long wave (RLW) equation, also known as the Benjamin--Bona--Mahony (BBM) equation, which serves as a fundamental model in this class of problems.